 - The ballet of the unborn chicks (Modest Mussorgsky)

-- The Cuckoo (Camille Saint-Saëns)
+- The cuckoo (Camille Saint-Saëns)

 - The Swan (Camille Saint-Saëns)